kolosovpetro/VerifyEncoding/README.md

 $ Install-Module VerifyEncoding -Repository PSGallery -Scope CurrentUser
 ```

-Then use as PowerShell command:
+Then use as a PowerShell function:
 ```
 $ Import-Module VerifyEncoding
 $ Test-Encoding [[-SourceRoot] <SourceRoot>] [-Autofix] [[-ExcludeExtensions] <String[]>]